trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

 octez-client --endpoint "$ENDPOINT" rpc get /chains/main/blocks/head/helpers/attestation_rights\?delegate="$MY_BAKER"
 ```

-To see its DAL attestation rights, we can use the following RPC:
+To see the DAL attestation rights of all bakers, we can use the following RPC:

 ```
 octez-client --endpoint "$ENDPOINT" rpc get /chains/main/blocks/head/context/dal/shards